-If you can include answers to popular questions in your content, you stand a better chance of ranking.
+If you can include answers to popular questions in your content, you stand a better ranking.

 When you’ve come up with what you consider your most relevant search terms and phrases, there are online resources to help you refine your list based on internet trends and consumer behavior.

 AdWords Key Planner can show you keywords’ potential search volume and prospective impressions and clicks (you’ll need an AdWords account to use the Keyword Planner, but you don’t have to invest in any Google ads).

 Google Trends provides data on trending search terms and related queries.
 It breaks trends down chronologically and even geographically, so you can see how usage of specific terms has been progressing or regressing regionally and over time.